Color tutorial: describing color

 • CMYK: cyan, magenta, yellow, and black

-To accompany this site, we've developed a hands-on application that will demonstrate the two color systems most important to Web developers: RGB and HSB.
-Please see the Tutor page or follow the Tutor link at left.
-An associated exercises page (also "Learn" link at left) can serve as a self-paced learning tool.
+To learn more about the two color systems most important to Web developers (RGB and HSL), please see the Demo page or follow the Demo link at left.
+An associated video page (also Video link at left) summarizes much of the content here, with additional information about creating accessible color combinations.